Multi-Agent Reinforcement Learning for Network Load Balancing in Data Center: Implementation

-The experimental platform consists of VMs representing clients, an edge router, load-balancers, and Apache HTTP servers providing Web services, with the same topology as in Figure~\ref{fig:exp-testbed}.

-\textbf{Network Settings.} Two configurations are implemented to study both moderate- and large-scale DC network environments, which is noted in Table~\ref{tab:exp-testbed-conf}.
-In the moderate-scale testbed, network trace samples are extracted and replayed from a real-world $24$-hour replay~\cite{wiki_traces}, which consists of requests for CPU-intensive Wiki pages and IO-intensive static pages.
-In the large-scale testbed, a synthesised Poisson traffic of CPU-intensive network flows is applied.
-The traffic rates of the two network traces in two different configurations are selected to consume $80\%\sim95\%$ provisioned computational resources on average.
+Two configurations are implemented to study both moderate- and large-scale DC network environments, which is noted in Table~\ref{tab:exp-testbed-conf}.
+In the moderate-scale configuration, network trace samples are extracted and replayed from a real-world $24$-hour replay~\cite{6lb}, which consists of requests for CPU-intensive Wiki pages\footnote{Wiki pages are identifiable by the string \texttt{/wiki/index.php/} in URLs.} and IO-intensive static pages.
+In the large-scale configuration, a synthesised Poisson traffic of CPU-intensive network flows is applied.
+The traffic rates of the two network traces in both configurations are selected to consume $80\%\sim95\%$ average provisioned computational resources.